apacheignite/documentation/odbc-driver/querying-and-modifying-data.md

 {
   "type": "info",
   "title": "Cross-Cache Queries",
-  "body": "Cache that the driver is connected to is treated as the default schema.
+  "body": "The cache that the driver is connected to is treated as the default schema.
 To query across multiple caches, [Cross-Cache Query](/docs/cache-queries#cross-cache-queries) functionality can be used."
 }
 [/block]